-Consent for publication
+Consent for Publication

-Not applicable
+Not applicable.

-Availability of data and materials
+Availability of Data and Materials

-The dataset generated during/or analyzed during the current study are not publicly available due to the papers written using this dataset have not been published but are available from corresponding authors on reasonable request.
+The dataset generated during or analyzed during the current study is not publicly available because the papers written using this dataset have not been published but are available from the corresponding authors on reasonable request.

-Ethical approval and consent for participation
+Ethical Approval and Consent for Participation

 Before participating in the study, all subjects signed informed consent.
-The study was approved by Institutional Ethics review board (IERB) of the first affiliated Gondar University with IERB No.1470/April/2022.The study was conducted in accordance with the Helsinki declaration
+The study was approved by the Institutional Ethics Review Board (IERB) of the first affiliated Gondar University with IERB No.1470/April/2022.
+The study was conducted in accordance with the Helsinki Declaration.

-Consent for participation
+Consent for Participation

-Not applicable
+Not applicable.